Today we’re unveiling the zk-rollup we have been working on for the past year

 During our research and development, we’ve realized that in order to make the use of identities based on blockchain accessible to anyone, we needed to find an extremely cheap solution to create claims (see this blog post for more details).
 And this brought us to investigate ways to create a layer 2 scaling solution: to provide an alternative means of making claims that was cheaper than transacting on-chain.

-Hermez is still in active development, and we expect to launch on mainnet this year.
+Hermez is still in active development, and we expect to launch on mainnet later this year or early 2021.

 - It’s being built by the team who built the Circom and SnarkJS libraries that power Tornado Cash, Semaphore and Zkopru, among others.